Amelia Farrar, Co-Chair

 I am an active duty Coast Guardsmen and have been since 2006.
 I am an engineer or Machinery Technician First Class by trade but enjoy working on vintage motorcycles and building things at the house in my spare time.
 I am married and have a beautiful wife and daughter.
 I have always been interested in the outdoors since a young age but never had many opportunities to hunt.
 I decided a few years ago that I would just dive right into it and with some help from a few friends they took me hunting.
 I have since fell in love with it and the conservation work behind it.
 That's why I love BHA and the principles it stands behind to protect our opportunities.
 I look forward to making this chapter succeed and working with members in our region.

-"I am 35 years old and live in Westminster, MD, with my wife and our two daughters (3 and 5).
+I live in Westminster, MD, with my wife and our two daughters.
 I grew up in western PA and moved to MD after graduating from Penn State.
-I'm an Account Manager for BrightView, a national landscape service provider.
-Aside from work and family, my life revolves around hunting and vegetable gardening.
+Aside from my work for a national landscape service provider and my family, my life revolves around hunting and vegetable gardening.
 I live to hunt and spend as much time as possible in wild places.
 I primarily hunt for deer, turkey, bear, and small game in the mountains of western PA and MD.
 The protection of the remaining wild places is extremely important to me not only for my enjoyment, but for future generations.
-I am extremely honored and excited to work with the Capitol Region BHA members and to contribute my small part to the greater cause. "
+I am extremely honored and excited to work with the Capitol Region BHA members and to contribute my small part to the greater cause.